willasm/project-notes/README.md

 # Project Notes + TODO Highlighter

 Important!!!
-For users that are upgrading please see [Upgrading Notes File](UPGRADING.md) for important information regarding changes from the old version..
+For users that are upgrading from v0.0.5 or earlier please see [Upgrading Notes File](UPGRADING.md) for important information regarding changes from the older versions..

 Adds inline file links to notes in markdown files.